The Complete Guide to Fantasy Premier League - 2021/22 Edition

-- Read @BigManBakar’s Gameweek review thread – seriously it’s that good
+- Check out @BigManBakar’s Gameweek review thread

-- Quickly scan the press conference highlights
+- Read @ColmVHaye's press conference highlights thread

 - Switch between premium assets to target attractive fixture runs

 - Replace players with medium to long-term injuries

-- Target excellent single fixtures if there is a standout captain candidate with the potential to haul
+- Target excellent single fixtures if there is a standout captain candidate

-- Gradually upgrade your team towards whatever is currently optimal (what you would Wildcard to)
+- Gradually upgrade your team towards whatever is currently optimal

-Search continually for upsideRight from initial squad selection you should always have upside in mind.
+Right from initial squad selection you should always have upside in mind.
 What exactly do we mean by upside in this context?
-What I am looking for with as many of my players as possible is for a realistic case in which they score significantly more points than the common consensus or that we would expect from a player at their price.
-Ideally this will be combined by a solid floor (a high probability of still getting a reasonable points return even if the upside case doesn’t materialise).
-Let’s use a couple of examples from the 19/20 season (one more successful than the other) to try and illustrate this:
+What I want from my players is a realistic potential to score significantly more points than the common consensus or that we would expect from a player at their price.
+Ideally this will be combined with a solid floor (how they do in a bear case scenario).
+Let’s use a fairly recent example and a possible 21/22 gem to illustrate:

-- Anthony Martial 19/20 - priced as a 7.5m midfielder
+- Anthony Martial 19/20 - 7.5m midfielder

-- Floor: His points run rate from previous seasons was ~200 points for a ‘full season’ (/per 3000 mins is what I tend to use).
+- Floor: His points run-rate from previous seasons was ~200 points for a ‘full season’ (/per 3000 mins is what I tend to use).
 To be comfortably worth the 7.5m he only needed to play his usual allotment of minutes or around two-thirds of the season.